sucof/morph/README.md

 # About

-Morph is an open source browser fuzzing framework written by Walkerfuz of Taurus Security.It provides an automated way to fuzz a browser, like IE, Firefox, Chrome, etc.You can write yourself fuzzer for morph, for example nduja, fileja, cross_fuzz.
+Morph is an open source browser fuzzing framework written by Walkerfuz of Taurus Security.

+It provides an automated way to fuzz a browser, like IE, Firefox, Chrome, etc.

+You can write yourself fuzzer for morph, for example nduja, fileja, cross_fuzz.

 ### Features